 Heroin Withdrawal Symptoms Timeline

-The symptoms described in this article apply to withdrawal from heroin, as well as OxyContin, Percocet, and other oxycodone, hydrocodone, opiate-based pain pills.
-When a user abuses opiates for a long enough period, they risk dealing with many of the following symptoms during withdrawal.
-Every person responds differently, but a physical addiction can develop in as little as ten days of opiate use.
+The symptoms described in this article apply to withdrawal from heroin, as well as OxyContin, Percocet, and other oxycodone, hydrocodone, and opiate-based pain pills.
+(Every person responds differently, but a physical addiction can develop in as little as ten days of opiate use.)

 Stage 1: Physical Withdrawal Symptoms (Days 1-4 or 5)